UTSAVMONDAL31/Formula-1-Data-Analysis/README.md

 # Formula_1-Data-Analysis
-This Python project dives into the world of Formula 1 using data analysis.
-We'll explore race results, driver performance, and car constructor statistics.
-By wrangling and visualizing the data, we'll uncover insights like factors affecting race wins, driver rivalries, and constructor dominance across seasons.
+A Data Analysis project that dives into the world of Formula 1 using data analysis.
+We explore driver and constructor performance, grid stats, and trends across seasons.
+By wrangling and visualizing the data, we uncover insights like which factors influence race wins or how strategies differ between top teams.
+It's a thrilling journey to unveil the secrets hidden within F1 data!